NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 Due to limited space the hackathons participation is currently on an invitation-only basis.
 If you are interested in attending a hackathon then please contact the organizer of the hackathon directly.
 We are always excited to see new members join the NWB:N community.
-If space is available, we will try to accomodate the additional request.
+If space is available, we will try to accomodate the additional requests.

 #### What is the history of NWB hackathons?